illini-robomaster/iRM_Embedded_2023/README.md

 ### Install ARM Toolchain

 1. Go to the [official download page](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) for the Arm GNU Toolchain.
-(The old `gnu-rm/downloads` page is retired and no longer lists releases after 10.3-2021.10.)
-2. Download the pre-built `arm-none-eabi` toolchain according to your operating system (tested with 10.3-2021.10 and 14.3.rel1).
+2. Download the pre-built `arm-none-eabi` toolchain according to your operating system.
 3. Decompress it to some directory and find an absolute path to the `bin` directory.

    e.g.: `/opt/arm-gnu-toolchain-14.3.rel1-x86_64-arm-none-eabi/bin`.